microcompiler/backblaze/README.md

 ## Branches

-**master** - This is the branch containing the latest release - no contributions should be made directly to this branch.
+**main** - This is the branch containing the latest release - no contributions should be made directly to this branch.

 **develop** - This is the development branch to which contributions should be proposed by contributors as pull requests.
-This development branch will periodically be merged to the master branch, and be released to [NuGet Gallery](https://www.nuget.org).
+This development branch will periodically be merged to the main branch, and be released to [NuGet Gallery](https://www.nuget.org).

 ## Contributions